I try to follow instructions in tutorial

 I wanted to follow up @han.shih after I spoke with one of our senior team members with what you’re facing.

-You may have set by accident the wrong audience in step 4.6 on https://auth0.com/docs/protocols/saml/samlsso-auth0-to-auth0, based on the error message you initially provided in the original post.
+You may have set by accident the wrong audience in step 4.6 on Test SAML SSO with Auth0 as Service Provider and Identity Provider, based on the error message you initially provided in the original post.